MattDodsonEnglish/English-Learning-Wiki/tools.md

 If you search for a word
 or expression on a good corpus, you'll find lots of helpful context information.
-For example, you'll find how which words frequently occur near your expression.
-Frequently occurring words  or _collocates_ with another word.
+For example, you'll find how frequently words occur,  or _collocate,_ with others words.
 Handling collocations well are one of the keys to really advanced speech.

 Here's an example of how a student and I recently used a corpus.
-He asked me about what times the preposition "to" is followed by an ` -ing` form of the verb.
+He asked me about the times when the preposition "to" is followed by an ` -ing` form of the verb.
 As in

 > I look forward **to meeting** you